-*I know bodymind is awkward, but I will keep using it till something better comes along; our different functional aspects are not separate in any scientifically valid way, and language that perpetuates the idea that they are perpetuates a medical paradigm in sore need of revision.
+*I know bodymind is awkward, but I will keep using it till something better comes along; our different functional elements are not separate in any scientifically valid way, and language that perpetuates the idea that they are is also perpetuating a medical paradigm in dire need of revision.

 What is posture?

 One way to define posture is that it is the position you come to when you are at rest––thus the ‘posture’ of a pendulum is hanging vertically downward.
 As a very young child you spent a lot of time experimenting with your balance until you could stand upright, with your big, clever head balanced over your newly sort-of-stable feet––not an easy task, and therefore a pretty rewarding achievement.
 Many children shout in triumph on reaching this milestone, or clap in delight, like this little girl: